AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 ---
 ### putLayerMask
 This API allows JavaScript to edit the pixels of a layer's mask.
-At this time only standard raster masks are editable.
+At this time, only pixel masks are editable.
+In the UI, they are what is referred to as a "Layer Mask".

 ```javascript
 await imaging.putLayerMask(options);